manuelpepe/PolyCompounder/README.md

-# PolyAutoCompounder
+# PolyCompounder

 [![Tests](https://github.com/manuelpepe/PolyCompounder/actions/workflows/python-app.yml/badge.svg)](https://github.com/manuelpepe/PolyCompounder/actions/workflows/python-app.yml)
 [![Python 3.9](https://img.shields.io/badge/python-3.9-blue.svg)](https://www.python.org/downloads/release/python-390/)

 Pool Auto Compounder for the Polygon (MATIC) network.

-Currently works for PZAP only.
+Currently, the only available strategy was tested in a specific pool in Polyzap, but you should be able to easily extend it to other pools, farms, tokens and blockchain networks (see [Configuration](#configuration)).

 ## DISCLAIMER

 This is a side-project, for personal use and learning purposes, and it may fall unmainteined in the future.

-Even now I cannot assure completely correct handling of your tokens.
+I cannot assure completely correct handling of your assets.

 I'm not assosiated with any of the farms/pools/blockchains mentioned in the project or any other crypto project.

-Don't use this with money you're afraid to lose.
-Maybe don't use it at all.

-Read the code, use at your own discretion and always DYOR.
+Read the code, use at your own risk and always DYOR.

 ## Installation